emmanuelrajapandian/emmanuelrajapandian/README.md

 ### Languages & Tools:
 [![My Skills](https://skillicons.dev/icons?i=c,py,r,linux,mysql,aws,pytorch,sklearn,tensorflow,vscode)](https://skillicons.dev)
 ### Outside of Work:
-- 🔭 I’m diving deep into the latest research papers on LLMs, RAGs, Causal Inference(s), Prompt-Engineering to stay up-to date in these ever evolving fields.
+- 🔭 I’m diving deep into the latest research papers on LLMs, Causal Inference(s), Prompt-Engineering to stay up-to date in these ever evolving fields.
 I try to comprehend the thoughts and processes underlying the content of these papers.
 - 🌱 I apply any newly encountered tech stacks from my readings to various datasets, gearing up for future roles that leverage these technologies.
-Recently, I created a notebook of an AI chatbot using Langchains, RAG, and LLM.
 - 🤔 I’m planning to dive deep into Causal ML and Advanced Prompt Engineering in LLMs.
 My intention is to apply these concepts in projects, as I believe that hands-on experience and application are more effective in enhancing understanding compared to mere reading.
+Recently, I've created a notebook of an conversational agent using Langchains, RAG, and LLM.
+I am currently learning different prompting technqiues in LLMs.
 - 😄 I occasionally engage in Speedcubing, finding it to be a mental stimulant that enhances my thinking abilities and an excellent means of relaxation.
+Good in solving the Pyraminx!

 | GitHub Stats | Languages |